Tully (soundtrack): Background

 Rob Simonsen composed the score for Tully in his maiden collaboration with Jason.
-He had used some of Simonsen's temp scores from earlier films and had approached the composer in person; during their interaction, Simonsen had wrote music for the film which he liked and was brought forward for the film.
+He had used some of Simonsen's temp scores from earlier films and had approached the composer in person; during their interaction, Simonsen had written music for the film which he liked and was brought forward for the film.
 The composition process of the film "went really great".
 Simonsen complimented on Jason's nuances on understanding music, which had been integral throughout most of his films, and knew what he wants in terms of music.
 They discussed on several textures, instruments, voices and musical ideas for Tully as well as The Front Runner, their subsequent collaboration.
 He usually aligned on Jason's vision of the specific sound that were needed and would reject or change any piece which Jason does not like.
 That provided the sound for the film.

 The acoustic guitar was the predominant instrument used for the score.
 Multi-instrumentalist Christopher Ray used that guitar made by John Asher.
 Simonsen approached Ray after liking his guitar pieces for The Spectacular Now (2013) and felt the sound would work, resulting in him deciphering and playing some of the structures and sketches to Ray, which he liked it.
-Simonsen added that the imperfections heard in the sounds works in the drama films, as "There’s a humanness to it and it’s not so clean that it can be a midi sample.
-It’s got character and vibe."
+Simonsen added that the imperfections heard in the sounds works in the drama films, as "There's a humanness to it and it's not so clean that it can be a midi sample.
+It's got character and vibe."
 Simonsen recorded Ray's style of guitar playing by running it through the pedalboard and getting the amount of overdrive, reverb and delay, and Jason liked it, remaining it to be unchanged throughout the score.
 This instigated him the habit of making recordings which would stay the same as the initial recording.
 Besides that, he also bought the guitar made by Asher and had it in his studio.

 The film featured several songs, such as the cover of "You Only Live Twice", the James Bond theme for the eponymous 1967 film, performed by Kaitlyn Dever and her sister Mady under the pseudonym Beulahbelle.
 They had performed two versions—one included the original version, and the other, was the living room version.
 They had also performed an original track titled "Let You Go".
 Besides their songs, the album further accompanied various other licensed music, only few of them were included in the soundtrack.